All Episodes

 Got a big audience in Massachusetts, huge audience in San Francisco.

-Uh I know they're dismissing their dis I know they're dismissing half the voters uh by saying that uh the Well, see that they're not following the marching orders.
+I know they're dismissing half the voters by saying that, well, see, they're not following the marching orders.

-I just wanted you hear this because it just establishes the template that the drive-by's cannot give up.
+I just wanted to hear this because it just establishes the template that the drive-bys cannot give up.

 Now, over on Fox, the newly engaged, as of New Year's Eve, Megan Kelly was handling the exit poll data reporting for the Fox News channel last night.

-Uh and she reports the Virginia numbers here, but with a tidbit that O'Donnell on DNC TV left out.
+And she reports the Virginia numbers here, but with a tidbit that O'Donnell on DNC-TV left out.

 Talk radio, too, may be influencing this vote.